No matter what the season, orders must travel from point A to point B. Who delivers your gift baskets?

 Read this story again to make sure you understand the logistics.
 Now think, how would you handle this order?
 Would you manage it differently or test your ability, rising to the challenge to get it done?

 What you just read isn’t a tale.
 It’s my story.
 Every word is exactly as it happened one day when I was working full time.
 Actually, the one difference was feeding the fish (my husband did that part).

-I still shake my head thinking about that order which, thankfully, arrived in good order and with multiple thanks from the client and receiver.
+I still shake my head thinking about that sale which, thankfully, arrived in good order and with multiple thanks from the client and receiver.
 That sale convinced me that deliveries need to be completed in some other way.

 I’m lucky that UPS is five minutes away from my office.
 Still, that doesn’t mean I want to drive there every time I have an order.

 The following weekend I began thinking about other options to outsource my shipping.
-I had to be affordable and much safer than driving at top speed down a highway.
+The solution had to be affordable and much safer than driving at top speed down a highway.
 When I uncovered three new delivery methods, I tested all of them the next time orders arrived.

 The new systems were tested for local orders and out-of-state deliveries.
 Results were not good. so I went back to researching alternative ways.

 The right systems were found and set up within the next month.
 Taking that task off my list let me realize how I could better perform other parts of my business.

 Discover your solution